mystreie1126/CodeWar-challenge-notes/Oracle/quiz.md

  7. Insert 100 row into employee table use loop(with exception)

  8. Prompt user to input ssn and find employee born date and salary details use `case` to output following condition:

-	1.if age < 20 output *very yong employee*
+	a.if age < 20 output *very yong employee*

-	2.if salary less than 30000 output *Very inexpensive employee* 3.if age between 40 and 50 and salary between 30000 and 40000 output *Middle age, middle salary employee* 4.other cases output *No analysis made*
+	b.if salary less than 30000 output *Very inexpensive employee*

+	c.if age between 40 and 50 and salary between 30000 and 40000 output *Middle age, middle salary employee*

+	d.other cases output *No analysis made*